Is AI Taking Over Jobs? What the Data Actually Shows

 It’s easy to focus on what AI displaces and miss what it’s generating.
 New categories of work are emerging directly because of AI — and they’re growing faster than most people realize.

 Some of these are genuinely new job categories: prompt engineers who specialize in directing AI tools toward useful outputs, AI trainers who evaluate and improve model responses, trust and safety specialists, and AI auditors.
 These roles are in demand and difficult to hire for — but they often sit at the more specialized end of the market, where technical depth or deep domain expertise is expected.
-For most people, they’re not the most accessible entry point into AI-related work.

 The more immediate opportunity is in what I’d call AI-augmented versions of existing roles — and this is where most people will actually feel the impact.
 A nurse using AI to flag medication interactions before a doctor review.
 A financial adviser running AI scenario modeling that used to require a quant team.
 An HR manager using AI to screen applications and draft job descriptions in minutes rather than hours.
 None of these people changed their job title.
 They changed what their job looks like — and what they’re worth to an employer because of it.